 An educational children’s camp.

-Our Support – The LATA Foundation is currently supporting KSTR with the Sloth Release Project by funding tracking collars to release sloths back into the wild.
-The collars allow KSTR to monitor the sloths’ wellbeing as well as gathering valuable data for future wildlife release projects.
-In 2015, we supported the rescue, rehabilitation and release of the first troop of endangered squirrel monkeys.
-In 2014, we supported a wildlife rescue and rehabilitation project, which enabled KSTR to study animals, rehabilitate them via a natural pre-release process and release them back into the wild.
+The LATA Foundation has previously supported KSTR by funding tracking collars as part of their Sloth Release Project, in order to monitor the progress of the sloths that are being released back into the wild.
+In 2015, we supported the rescue, rehabilitation and release of the first troop of endangered squirrel monkeys, and prior to that we have funded various similar projects that have allowed KSTR to study animals, rehabilitate them via a natural pre-release process and release them back into the wild.

 Further information – During Autumn 2014, BBC1 transmitted a wildlife programme about orphaned animals in Costa Rica, filmed at the Kids Saving the Rainforest project.
 Presenters Ellie Harrison and Max Hug Williams followed the early lives of orphaned baby animals as they made their brave journeys back in to the wild in a two-part, 60 minute series from the BBC’s award-winning Natural History Unit filmed in Costa Rica and in Australia.

 “Through the dedication of the amazing carers I met in Costa Rica, the animals that have had the hardest start in life are given the second chance they deserve.
 These incredible people have given up everything to nurture and care for these orphans 24/7 and having seen what they go through, I have to say, it must be one of the toughest jobs in the world.”
 Max Hug Williams.

 “I am thrilled we are supporting this project,” says Katie Liddell of our projects team.
 “The work that Kids Saving the Rainforest do in caring for the wildlife in Manuel Antonio is so valuable.
 One of my favourite experiences in Costa Rica was seeing the sloths so it is great to hear they are being looked after.”